ssanj/babyloncandle/posts/2015-10-27-things-a-little-bird-told-me-biz-stone.md

 comments: true
 ---

-Ideas from the book [Things a Little Bird Told Me](http://thingsalittlebirdtoldme.com)
+Ideas from the book [Things a Little Bird Told Me by Biz Stone](http://thingsalittlebirdtoldme.com).

 <div class="quote">When you're starting a company, you sometimes have nothing more than an idea.
 And sometimes you don't even have the idea - just the supreme confidence that one day you will have an idea.
 You have to begin somewhere, so you declare yourself an entrepreneur just like Wile E. Coyote declares himself a genius.
 Then you make a business card and give yourself the title FOUNDER and CEO.</div>